Chamssiddine/CI-CD-jenkins-sonar-nexus-gitlab/README.md

 - To get all the initial passwords go to the script folder and type

  $ bash initialpasswords.bash

-NOTE: that after 24 hours the passwords will be gone you can store them somewhere
+NOTE: After 24 hours the passwords will be gone so you can store them somewhere.

 - You can install the plugins in jenkins using the script by going to script folder and type

  $ bash installplugins.bash

 // if there is a problem with installing some plugins let me know and you can install it manually in jenkins